danieljtait/pydygp/tutorials/mlfm_adapgrad_tutorials/README.txt

 Model Parameters
 ~~~~~~~~~~~~~~~~

-The following table gives the complete collection of variables that appear in the adaptive gradient
+The following table gives the complete collection of variables that appear in the adaptive
-matching method for the MLFM, along with a brief description of this variables, how this variable
+gradient matching method for the MLFM, along with a brief description of this variables,
-is referred to when using the package, along with transformation that is applied to this variable
+how this variable is referred to when using the package, along with transformation that i
-to give it a more natural support.
+s applied to this variable to give it a more natural support.

 +-----------------------------+-----------------------------+------------------+---------------------+---------------+
 | Parameter name              | Description                 | Variable name    | Transform           | Is Fixed      |